Locate a grave MUSEUM OF THE FALLEN

 Fallen Godsalso Forgotten

-The golden sun whose son ruled as Inca, his temple stripped of its plates to pay a captive emperor's ransom.
+The golden sun whose son ruled as Inca, his Coricancha temple in Cusco stripped of its gold plates to ransom the captive emperor Atahualpa.

 1200 CE died 1572 CE · 372 years